- Research project

-Participants who previously completed the Water Leadership Program and gained a full `Certificate of Excellence’ for this program may apply for recognition of prior learning for half the graduate certificate.
-They will also be required to complete the leadership development project.
+Applicants who have previously completed the Water Leadership Program (WLP) with a full `Certificate of Excellence’ may apply for recognition of prior learning.
+This provides a shorter route to obtaining the Graduate Certificate qualification.

 The indicative annual tuition fee is based on current conditions and available data and should only be used as a guide.
 These fees are reviewed annually and are subject to change.

 $17,500 fee (40cp) – 2023 indicative annual fee